niw/iphone_opencv_test/README.md

 ----------------------
-This source repository includes pre-compiled OpenCV library and headeres so that you can get started easily! see /opencv_arm6 for iPhone device and /opencv_sim for iPhone simulator.
+This source repository includes pre-compiled OpenCV library and headeres so that you can get started easily! see /opencv_arm6 for iPhone device and /opencv_sim for iPhone simulator(for Intel Mac only).

 Building Static Link Version of OpenCV
 --------------------------------------